Term Types

 This term type is available in the Term type filter of the Access Report or in the Mine User search criteria.

-Linked terms seamlessly integrate third-party subscription management systems or checkouts with Piano's robust functionality.
-Tailored to meet the diverse needs of clients seeking alternative solutions beyond Management + Billing's capabilities, linked terms offer a bridge between external systems and Piano's core features.
+Subscription linking (formerly known as Linked terms) seamlessly integrates third-party subscription management systems or checkouts with Piano's robust functionality.
+Tailored to meet the diverse needs of clients seeking alternative solutions beyond Management + Billing's capabilities, subscription linking offers a bridge between external systems and Piano's core features.

 Creating Terms